nandub/homebrew-tools/README.md

-brewtools
+homebrew-tools
 =========

-my homebrew recipes not in core
+my homebrew recipes not submitted to mxcl/homebrew core